Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Introduction

-\subsubsection{Comparison with Censor-Hillel et al.\ \cite{CPS17}}
+\APPENDCOMPARISONWITHCENSORHILLELETAL{ \paragraph{Comparison with Censor-Hillel et al.\ \cite{CPS17}}

-Our framework of derandomization bares some similarity to a recent approach due to Censor-Hillel et al.\ \cite{CPS17} which deterministically finds MIS in $O(\log n \log \Delta)$ rounds in the \congc model.
-As mentioned earlier, by known reductions this approach can be extended to be run in the \MPC model with $\spac = \tilde{O}(n)$.
-(Notice that the new algorithm presented in this paper obtains a smaller number of rounds $O(\log \Delta)$ and smaller space on each machine $\spac = n^{\eps}$.)
+Our framework of derandomization bares some similarity to a recent approach due to Censor-Hillel et al.\ \cite{CPS17} which deterministically finds MIS in $O(\log n \log \Delta)$ rounds in the \congc model; by known reductions this extends to the \MPC model with $\spac = \tilde{O}(n)$.
+Notice that the new algorithm in our paper obtains a smaller number of rounds $O(\log \Delta)$ and smaller space on each machine $\spac = n^{\eps}$.

 The deterministic MIS algorithm of Censor-Hillel et al.\ \cite{CPS17} works in the \congc model and it is based on the derandomization of Ghaffari's MIS algorithm \cite{Ghaffari16}.
 The latter algorithm of \cite{Ghaffari16} has the common two-phase structure: a randomized part of $O(\log \Delta)$ rounds followed by a deterministic part that solves the remaining undecided graph in $2^{O(\sqrt{\log n})}$ rounds. \cite{CPS17} first show that a slight modification of Ghaffari's randomized part can be simulated using only pairwise independence.
 As a result, each of the $O(\log \Delta)$ randomized steps can be simulated using a random seed of length $O(\log n)$.
-By combining with the method of conditional expectation of Luby \cite{Luby93}, \cite{CPS17} gave an $O(\log n)$ round procedure to compute the $O(\log n)$ seed for each of the $O(\log \Delta)$ steps, yielding a total round complexity of $O(\log \Delta \log n)$ rounds.
+By combining with the method of conditional expectations of Luby \cite{Luby93}, \cite{CPS17} gave an $O(\log n)$ round procedure to compute the $O(\log n)$ seed for each of the $O(\log \Delta)$ steps, yielding a total round complexity of $O(\log \Delta \log n)$ rounds.
 On the high level, the seed is computed in a bit-by-bit manner spending $O(1)$ rounds for each bit using a \emph{voting} procedure (i.e., each node votes for its preferable bit value). \cite{CPS17} also showed that if each node knows its $2$-hop neighborhood, the round complexity can be considerably improved to $O(1)$ rounds per randomized step, yielding in this case an $O(\log \Delta)$-round algorithm for the entire MIS computation.

 The approach taken in the current paper bares some similarity with that of \cite{CPS17}, but it is also different in several key aspects.
 The main limitation in the derandomization of Ghaffari's algorithm in the \MPC setting is the following.
 In \cite{CPS17} it is shown that after $O(\log \Delta)$ steps of derandomization the remaining unsolved graph has a linear number of edges.
 In the \congc model, at this point, the computation can be completed in just a constant number of rounds by collecting the unsolved graph to a single node using Lenzen's routing algorithm \cite{Lenzen13}.
 In our \MPC setting, the memory of each machine is sublinear and thus this approach is no longer applicable.